IntelligenzaArtificiale/GILM-Grid-Indexed-Localization-with-Multimodal-LLMs/README_EN.md

 ## Abstract

-Vision-Language Models (VLMs) excel at semantic image interpretation but show critical instability in precise object localization, generating inconsistent metric coordinates across multiple executions.
+Vision-Language Models (LLMs) excel at semantic image interpretation but show critical instability in precise object localization, generating inconsistent metric coordinates across multiple executions.
 GILM introduces an innovative paradigm that delegates exclusively semantic decisions to models while maintaining all geometric transformations deterministic system-side.
-Through an indexed grid overlaid on the image, GILM achieves robust localization with any VLM provider, demonstrating performance **equivalent to Gemini 2.5's spatial understanding** on common objects and **superior on specialized domains** where traditional methods fail.
+Through an indexed grid overlaid on the image, GILM achieves robust localization with any LLM provider, demonstrating performance **equivalent to Gemini 2.5's spatial understanding** on common objects and **superior on specialized domains** where traditional methods fail.

 **Main contributions:**
-- Provider-agnostic methodology for object detection with arbitrary VLMs
+- Provider-agnostic methodology for object detection with arbitrary LLMs
 - Elimination of spatial drift through discrete coordinates
 - Zero-dependency modular architecture for immediate deployment
 - Empirical validation on daily-object and domain-expert scenarios